DiSCo: Device-Server Collaborative LLM-Based Text Streaming Services: Policies

 \paragraph{Buffer-Based Migration Protocol.} To ensure smooth token delivery during migration, we introduce a token buffer that leverages the natural gap between token generation speed ($r_g$ tokens/s) and human consumption rate ($r_c$ tokens/s, typically $r_g > r_c$).
 The buffer size is set to:

 where $t_m$ is the estimated migration overhead time.
-Migration begins only when the buffer contains enough tokens ($B$) to mask the migration latency.
+Migration begins only when the buffer contains enough tokens ($B$) to overshadow the migration latency.
+Importantly, the source endpoint stops generating new tokens once the buffer is filled, preventing any potential conflicts or branching during the transition.
+This ensures deterministic token delivery as the target endpoint takes over generation.

-As shown in Figure~\ref{fig:cost_saving}, this design enables seamless handoff: the source endpoint (Row A) continues generation until the target endpoint (Row B) is ready, ensuring uninterrupted token delivery to users despite the underlying endpoint transition.
+As shown in Figure~\ref{fig:cost_saving}, this design enables seamless handoff: the source endpoint (Row A) continues generation until the buffer is filled, then stops to allow the target endpoint (Row B) to take over, ensuring uninterrupted token delivery to users despite the underlying endpoint transition.